LTree0703/hackaholics-livear/README.md

 Authentication

-The project is integrated with Clerk for authentication (`@clerk/nextjs` and `@clerk/clerk-react`).
+The project is integrated with Clerk for authentication (`@clerk/nextjs`).
 Clerk must be configured with your account keys.
 The app references the logged-in user and calls `getOrCreateUser` (in `src/lib/user.js`) to create a user record in the database if necessary.

 Maps and client-only components